Locals belly up to the bars again - Farmville

 “I did have customers who came in the other day, and this was the first time they’d been out to eat since COVID started, and it was because they were more comfortable because people are getting vaccinated,” she said.

-Eels added it feels great to be able to work towards a new sense of normal in the restaurant industry.
+Eells added it feels great to be able to work towards a new sense of normal in the restaurant industry.

 Sam Andrews, assistant manager of the Farmville Macado’s location, confirmed Wednesday the restaurant is currently allowing patrons to sit at the bar.
 While Macado’s offered food and beverages past midnight pre-pandemic, corporate has not yet made a decision as to whether or not hours will be increased after May 15.
 The restaurant is, however, preparing to reopen its indoor dining area after a complete remodeling.